tendermint/atom_one/README.md

 Liquid staking may only be supported through interchain accounts.

 ### Rule 13.
 The PHOTON Token
+[TODO: can we define the existential use case for PHOTONs here much like the first sentence of Rule 12.]

 The PHOTON distribution will be created by burning ATOM tokens in a one-time event that will last no longer than 3 months.
 After completion, 20% of the